apache/spark/docs/structured-streaming-programming-guide.md

   {% highlight python %}
       class ForeachWriter:
           def open(self, partition_id, epoch_id):
-              // Open connection.
+              # Open connection.
 This method is optional in Python.
+              pass

           def process(self, row):
-              // Write row to connection.
+              # Write row to connection.
 This method is NOT optional in Python.
+              pass

           def close(self, error):
-              // Close the connection.
+              # Close the connection.
 This method in optional in Python.
+              pass

       query = streamingDF.writeStream.foreach(ForeachWriter()).start()
   {% endhighlight %}